 - Receipt and settlement of cash revenues from domestic and foreign toll stations

 - Authorisation and clearing of all card payments of non-registered users in the entire terminal network

 - Operation of a toll network with several hundreds of terminal locations (until 30 June 2022)

 Development stages of the Eurovignette

-On 1st January 1995, AGES started a system in Germany to charge road user charges for heavy goods vehicles in Europe which was commissioned by the Bundesamt für Güterverkehr (Federal Office for Goods Transport): the Eurovignette.
-The time-based charge was implemented in Germany, the BeNeLux countries, Denmark and Sweden.
-AGES is still continuing to develop the vignette system up to the present day: The previous paper-based toll system was replaced in 2008 by the up-to-date electronic vignette.
+On 1st January 1995, AGES launched a system in Germany to charge road user tolls for heavy goods vehicles in Europe which was commissioned by the Bundesamt für Güterverkehr (Federal Office for Goods Transport): the Eurovignette.
+This time-based charge was implemented in Germany, the BeNeLux countries, Denmark and Sweden.
+AGES has continuously developed the vignette system ever since.
+Below you may find information on the different stages of development.

-The electronic Eurovignette replaced the paper-based vignette system on 1st October 2008.
-Being the service provider of this new system AGES ensures its successful development and implementation as well as the operation of all required facilities including the control centre and network of several hundreds of points of sale.
-The entire Eurovignette countries with the four member states (Denmark, Luxemburg, the Netherlands and Sweden) as well as the neighbouring countries (Belgium, Finland, France, Germany and Great Britain) are covered by it.
-In the context of the electronic Eurovignette, the AGES product "e-Vignette" has been successfully implemented for the first time.
+The electronic Eurovignette replaced the originally paper-based vignette system on 1st October 2008.
+With the help of AGES as the sole service provider, the new system ensures standard processes in all member states of the Eurovignette.
+System-wise the "e-Vignette" from AGES was used here for the first time.
+As operator of the electronic Eurovignette AGES ensured its successful development and implementation and is still responsible for the operation of all required facilities, including the control centre and the network of several hundreds of points of sale.
+The entire Eurovignette countries with the four member states (Denmark, Luxemburg, the Netherlands and Sweden) as well as the neighbouring countries (Belgium, Finland, France and Germany) are covered.

 AGES services for the electronic Eurovignette at a glance: